Features

 This feature is in Beta - mostly due to it being brand new and little to no production soak time

 WebAuthn is a standardized protocol that connects authenticators (such as YubiKey and mobile biometrics) with websites.
-Flask-Security supports using WebAuthn keys as either ‘first’ or ‘secondary’ authenticators.
+If configured, Flask-Security supports using WebAuthn keys as either ‘first’ or ‘secondary’ authenticators.
 Please read WebAuthn for more details.

 Login Tracking